This page may have documents that can’t be read by screen reader software. For help with these documents, please call 1-800-975-6314.

 Q. When will my UT CARE coverage be effective?

-A. Coverage for this plan is effective January 1, 2023.
-Or, if newly eligible for the plan after January 1, 2023, due to age or retirement, UT CARE is effective once CMS approves your coverage.
-Until that time, your coverage will continue to be in place with UT SELECT.
+A. Coverage for this plan is effective January 1, 2025.
+Or, if newly eligible for the plan after January 1, 2025, due to age or retirement, 65 Plus Medicare Advantage Plan (PPO) is effective once CMS approves your coverage.
+Until that time, your coverage will continue to be in place with A&M Care Plan.

 Q. How often will I be billed?
 By whom?